 While personal emergency response systems have been there for a while now, new technology has made them more accurate and connected.
-Latest all-in -one emergency voice call-out and fall-detection device not only monitor for falls in subtler ways but also tracks vital signs like heart and respiratory rate and oxygen saturation, other physical activity and sleep quality.
+The latest all-in-one emergency voice call-out and fall-detection device not only monitor for falls in subtler ways but also tracks vital signs like heart and respiratory rate and oxygen saturation, other physical activity, and sleep quality.
 It also provides medication reminders.

 As people live longer, fresh challenges get introduced to their everyday life.
 What gives hope is that technology is finding newer ways to eliminate these challenges that crowd the world of the seniors.